- March 11, 2015

 You need to be able to handle your vehicle, and if the tire pressure is off, it can make controlling a large truck rather difficult for many drivers.
 It is therefore extremely important that you check the tire pressure regularly.
 It’s a good idea to check the pressure before and after most large deliveries.

 In addition, you want to make sure that the tires themselves are in good shape and that they have excellent tread.
 If the tread wears away, it makes stopping and other actions more difficult and could lead to accidents.
+This is why professional preventative maintenance is important.

 Listen and Feel for Changes in Performance